 Live your best life in this walking community

-Paved walking trails connect throughout Flowers Plantation, linking neighborhoods, amenities and schools.
+Paved walking trails connect throughout Flowers Plantation, linking neighborhoods, amenities, and schools.
 Getting around the community is a breeze and provides a safe option for those looking to explore the great outdoors.

 Enjoy 20 miles of paved walking trails throughout the community.
-The trails not only link the neighborhoods, throughout the community, but also the schools, commercial adjacent, and the East Triangle YMCA.
+The trails not only link the neighborhoods, throughout the community, but also the schools, commercial adjacent areas, and the East Triangle YMCA.
 You can take care of most all your families needs without ever leaving the neighborhood.
 From Friday night’s dinner plans to your daily exercise routine, this trail system links it all together.

 East Neuse River Parkway

 The East Neuse River Parkway is a private, 2-mile stretch of walking trial within Flowers Plantation connecting neighborhoods throughout the trail.
 A pedestrian sidewalk that allows for bicycles has been constructed adding 3 more miles of walking trails for a total of over 12 miles.

 Sam’s Branch Greenway is a 3.25 mile, 10-foot-wide paved multi-purpose trail adorned with a public art project involving local artists and school children.
 The new expansion also means that the trail now takes hikers and bikers into Downtown Clayton proper.

 Sam’s Branch leads to the winding Neuse River and connects with the Clayton River Walk on the Neuse, a 4-mile section of the North Carolina Mountains-to-Sea Trail that connects with other trails which go up to and past the Wake/Johnston County line.
 In total, there is now 70 contiguous miles of greenways from Downtown Clayton to Raleigh, Durham, and beyond!